 Assessment often combines both formative and summative elements, for example, when work is returned to you with a mark and feedback of one form or another.
 Only in end-of-year exams is assessment purely summative, though generic examination feedback is provided.

 We give you more exercise sheets, tests and problem sets on the core modules in the first and second years to provide you with more continuous feedback on how you are performing against the standards we set and to allow you to reflect on your progress.
-In many economics First Year modules there is some non-assessed coursework.
-This gives you time to learn about the standards that will be applied to your coursework in the Second and Final Years, and allows you to make a few mistakes without damaging your prospects.
+It also gives you time to learn about the standards that will be applied to your coursework in the Second and Final Years, and allows you to make a few mistakes without damaging your prospects.
 During your Second and Final years, you will complete a mixture of summative assessments and exams.

 Make sure you use module Support and Feedback classes as well as Advice and Feedback hours to discuss assessment coursework.

-A number of modules have mid-term tests.
-These are summative assessments that contribute to your final mark in a module.
+Many modules have mid-term tests, which are summative assessments that contribute to your final module mark.
 You can find details of the assessment weights for each Economics module on the module webpages.
-The timing of each test can be found on our timetable, located under the Current Students section (Hub) of our webpage and on Tabula.
+The timing of each test can be found on our timetable and on Tabula.

 Performance is classified into five broad categories of: First; Upper Second (2.1); Lower Second (2.2); Third; Fail.
 There are a range of marks for each of the classes and the marking criteria are provided in the table below: